AartiBisht9666/Aarti/README.md

 <h2>🌟 About Me</h2>

 Hello!
 I'm <b>Aarti Bisht</b>, a passionate <b>Data Scientist</b> who loves transforming raw data into meaningful insights.
-I enjoy exploring data, building predictive models, and telling compelling stories through analytics.
+<p>I enjoy exploring data, building predictive models, and telling compelling stories through analytics. <p></p>
-I’m continuously learning new technologies and aim to contribute to projects that make data-driven decisions easier and smarter.
+<p>I’m continuously learning new technologies and aim to contribute to projects that make data-driven decisions easier and smarter.<p>
-      My goal is to bridge the gap between technology and business intelligence."Data is not just numbers — it’s a story waiting to be told."
+     <p> My goal is to bridge the gap between technology and business intelligence.<p>"Data is not just numbers — it’s a story waiting to be told."</p>

 </p>